 On the DJ side, he is a DJ based in the Washington, DC area.
 He does clubs, lounges, concerts, weddings, sweet 16’s or any other private, corporate or school events.
 He also enjoyed the opportunities that came from being the DJ partner of DJ Money of 93.9 WKYS.
-The highlight of his DJing career thus far was DJing at a meet and greet for Rihanna and DJing a party with LeBron James as the special guest at Sax lounge.
-Also, he DJ’d with hip-hop artist Logic for two years and played an instrumental role in launching his career.
+The highlights of his DJing career thus far were DJing at a meet and greet for Rihanna and DJing a party with LeBron James as the special guest at Sax lounge.
+Also, he DJ’d with hip-hop artist Logic for a few years and played an instrumental role in launching his career.
 He currently DJ’s with hip-hop/EDM artist Born I Music and they look forward to a bright future together.

 As an MC, highlights include hosting and DJing the “Thanks Obama” show, which went viral and sold out the Mead Center for Performing Arts in Washington, DC.
 He also enjoyed hosting the Bring the Noise concert for the One Love Massive collective at Howard Theatre, which featured Raheem Devaughn and Wes Felton aka Crossrhodes as headliners.